 As 2013 draws to a close, we thought it would be interesting to look back at the year that was and try to answer a simple question: “Who’s getting hired and what are they doing?”

 Our approach involved analyzing the skills and employment history of more than 259 million LinkedIn members’ profiles.
 Expertise (skills) and experience (work history) represent the primary components of professional identity on LinkedIn.

-If the skills you have on your LinkedIn profile fit one of the categories below, there’s a good chance that you started a new job or were approached by a recruiter about an open position in the past year.
+If the skills you have on your LinkedIn profile fit one of the categories below, there’s a good chance that you started a new job, were approached by a recruiter about an open position, or won new clients for your business in the past year.

 The digital representation of professional experience and expertise, to the extent that members choose to share, is one of the essential elements of our vision for creating a global economic graph.
 In this instance, the ability to help map the skills needed to obtain economic opportunity.

 Here are a few key trends that appeared after reviewing the results of our analysis:

 - Technology skills are highly valued.
 It’s almost 2014.
 This shouldn’t come as a big surprise, but if it isn’t already painfully clear why Science, Technology, Engineering, and Math (STEM) education is a top priority for many of the world’s governments, now you know.

 - We live in a data-driven world.
 Cloud and distributed computing (#3), data mining (#5), and data engineering (#12) being highly ranked on our list paints a picture of a world overwhelmed with information, with businesses scrambling to store, retrieve, and make sense of it all.